MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/auditing/configure-auditing.md

 ### Detect which tables are enabled for auditing

-You can query the table definitions to detect which tables currently support auditing and which ones can be changed by looking at the `IsAuditEnabled` property.
+Query the table definitions to detect which tables currently support auditing and which ones can be changed by looking at the `IsAuditEnabled` property.

 # [Web API](#tab/webapi)